Which programming languages are supported?

 How can I get a licence for older TOCR products?

-If you are using Windows XP or later, we strongly recommend using TOCR 4.0, which is our most up to date version.
-Version 4 is a free upgrade to Version 3.
+We strongly recommend using TOCR 4.0, which is our most up to date version.
+Version 4 is a free upgrade to Version 3 and use the same licences.

 TOCR Versions 1 and 2 have now been legacied, please contact us if you need to buy licences for Versions 1 and 2.